-The task of finding the right drug rehab for you or a loved one can seem daunting.
-Some of the questions people struggle with are:
+The task of choosing the right drug rehab for you or a loved one can seem daunting.

 - Is outpatient rehab sufficient or should I go to a residential drug rehab?

 - How many days do I need to stay in rehab for it to be effective?

 - What types of therapy should the rehab offer?

 - Should I stay close to home or go out of state?